Skip to main content

 To do this you should extend the \Joomla\CMS\Form\FormField which is found in libraries/src/Form/Formfield.php, or you can extend one of the standard form field types which extends FormField.

-When you define your custom form you will also need to include an addfieldprefix attribute in your form XML file, so tell Joomla where to find the field definition.
+When you define your custom form you will also need to include an addfieldprefix attribute in your form XML file, to tell Joomla where to find the field definition.
 For example, if you have

 namespace Mycompany\Component\Example\Administrator\Field;